 This T-shirt was designed and screen printed by Sea Urchin Design in Tasmania.
 You too can achieve a great print like this if you follow our easy steps in this article.

 Here’s how to screen print in six easy steps.

 Choose non-toxic, water-based ink for fabric printing and buy a ready-made screen from a craft store.
 You can also make your own screen by using a canvas stretcher frame, stretching mesh over it and stapling it firmly to the sides.

-You’ll also need a squeegee or a hard piece of plastic, plain paper, a craft knife, a roll of masking tape, and your t-shirt.
-While it’s possible to screen print on most fabrics, a basic cotton shirt is the easiest option.
+You’ll also need a squeegee or a hard piece of plastic, plain paper, a craft knife, a roll of masking tape and your T-shirt.
+While it’s possible to screen print on most fabrics, a basic cotton shirt is the easiest option to start with.

 2. The set up

 Draw your design on paper (you can purchase special stencil paper from an art shop if you like but this is not essential) and cut it out with a craft knife so that you have a stencil to work with.
 To get your screen ready to use, take your masking tape and place it around the edges, so the ink can’t seep over the sides of your stencil.
 If you’re not sure you’ve done it properly, test it out on a piece of scrap paper by using a blob of ink and the squeegee or a paint brush to see how it turns out.

 3. Get ready to make a textile print